zxc916684603/ecs/intl.en-US/User Guide/Quick reference.md

 # Quick reference {#concept_q3w_45w_wdb .concept}

-When using ECS, you may encounter various of issues, such conncting to the instance, resizing the disk, upgrade or downgrade the instance configurations, and use snapshots or images.
+When using ECS, you may encounter various of issues, such as connecting to the instance, resizing the disk, upgrading or downgrading the instance configurations, and using snapshots or images.
 This article provides you with a quick reference to popular features of ECS resources.

 ## Operation instructions and limits {#instructions .section}